royaanane/stripe-subscription-tracker-backend-1/README.md

 Any other required keys for your setup.
 Install Dependencies:

-bash

-bundle install
+`bundle install`

-Database Setup:
+2 - Database Setup:

-bash

-rails db:create
-rails db:migrate
+`rails db:create`
+`rails db:migrate`

 Running the Application
 Start the Server:

-bash

-rails server -p 3000
+`rails server -p 3000`
 Setup Stripe Webhooks: In two separate terminal tabs, run the following to listen for events:

-bash

-stripe listen --events=customer.subscription.created --forward-to localhost:3000/stripe_subscriptions
+`stripe listen --events=customer.subscription.created --forward-to localhost:3000/stripe_subscriptions`
-stripe listen --events=invoice.paid --forward-to localhost:3000/stripe_invoices
+`stripe listen --events=invoice.paid --forward-to localhost:3000/stripe_invoices`

-Create and Manage Subscriptions:
+3 - Create and Manage Subscriptions:

 Use the Stripe Test Dashboard to create a subscription.
 Set the invoice status as "Paid" in the Invoices Dashboard.
 The application will update the subscription status from unpaid to paid in response to the paid invoice event.

-Testing
+4 - Testing

 Run tests to verify the subscription creation and payment flow:

-bash

-rails test
+`rails test`

-Notes
+5 - Notes
 In scenarios where both subscription and invoice events occur simultaneously (such as auto-charged payment methods), the application may receive events out of order.
 Further discussion or handling strategies could address this behavior.